sujoyduttajad/quiz-app/README.md

-This is a quiz app which tests your knowledge on the famous tv show #Game_of_Thrones With the classical theme this app will take you to the Westeros.
+This is a quiz app which tests your knowledge on the famous tv show # Game of Thrones.
+With the classical theme this app will take you to the Westeros.

 # Technical